bax7os/Compiladores/README.md

 # MiniJava Compiler

-This project is a basic compiler for MiniJava, a subset of the Java programming language.
-It is implemented in C++ and features a lexical analyzer (scanner) and a syntax analyzer (parser) that work together to validate MiniJava source code.
-The compiler is designed to identify and report lexical and syntax errors based on a predefined grammar.
+This project is a compiler for MiniJava, a subset of the Java programming language.
+It is implemented in C++ and performs a three-stage compilation process: lexical, syntax, and semantic analysis.

+The compiler is designed to validate MiniJava source code, ensuring not only that the program's structure is grammatically correct but also that the code is semantically valid.
+This includes type checking, scope resolution, and validation of variable and method declarations.

 ## Structure

-The compiler's architecture is modular, with different components handling specific tasks.
-Below is a breakdown of the key files and their roles:
+The compiler's architecture is modular, with distinct components for each analysis phase.

-- **`main.cpp`**: This is the entry point of the program.
-It handles reading the MiniJava source file from the command line, initializes the global symbol table with reserved words, and orchestrates the scanner and parser to begin the compilation process.
+- **`main.cpp`**: The program's entry point.
+It is responsible for reading the source file from the command line, initializing the global symbol table with reserved words, and orchestrating the execution of the analysis phases.

 - **`scanner.h` & `scanner.cpp`**: This is the **lexical analyzer**.
 The `Scanner` class reads the source code character by character and groups them into a stream of tokens.
 It identifies keywords, identifiers, integer literals, operators, and separators.
 It also handles the removal of whitespace and comments (both single-line `//` and block `/* */`).

-- **`parser.h` & `parser.cpp`**: This is the **syntax analyzer**.
+- **`parser.h` & `parser.cpp`**: This is the **syntax analyzer and semantic analyzer**.
 The `Parser` class takes the stream of tokens from the scanner and verifies if it conforms to the MiniJava grammar rules.
-It employs a recursive descent parsing strategy to process the grammatical structure of the code.
-The parser also manages scopes by creating and using different symbol tables for classes, methods, and the main scope.
+Using a multi-pass pre-scan approach, the parser now performs a complete, syntax-directed semantic analysis.
+Its responsibilities include: Validating the grammatical structure of the code; Orchestrating all semantic checks; Managing the creation and lifecycle of scopes (global, class, method).

 - **`token.h`**: This file defines the `Token` class and an `enum` of all possible token types (`ID`, `INTEGER_LITERAL`, `RESERVED`, etc.).
 Each token object stores its type, the actual text (lexeme), and an optional attribute.